 If your trade mark application does not meet our legislative requirements you will be sent a report explaining your application’s problems.
 This report will outline the grounds for the examiner’s finding and may provide options for overcoming them.
 In certain circumstances you may be able to overcome these problems by providing us with what we call evidence of use.

 We may have stated in your adverse report that there is already a trade mark that is similar to yours.
 However, if you can satisfy certain criteria under evidence of use, for example: then the examiner may reconsider their adverse finding or accept your application on the basis of the evidence.

 If your trade mark application meets all requirements, it will be advertised in the Australian Official Journal of Trade Marks for a two month period in which third parties may oppose registration.
 If it is not opposed, the trade mark will be registered and you will be notified in writing.
 Your trade mark will then be entered in the Australian Official Journal of Trade Marks (AOJTM).
-You will also be able to find it listed under the Australian Trade Mark Online Search System (ATMOSS).
+You will also be able to find it listed in Australian Trade Mark Search.

 Your trade mark application and related documents may contain confidential or commercially sensitive information.
 Some customers don’t want all the information about their trade mark revealed because it contains information that may aid their competitors.

 If this is the case and you want to protect your confidential evidence, you should separate the information you want to keep confidential from the remainder of your application and mark it as confidential.

 Deferment of a trade mark

 When a trade mark can’t be accepted for registration, and certain circumstances exist, the due date for addressing any problems can sometimes be deferred.
 In this case it’s important to understand deferment of a trade mark.

 When you submit your application for trade mark, it will be assessed by our examiners to make sure it meets all requirements under the appropriate legislation.